bmaupin/civ-modding-tools/civilization-6/docs/lua-log-fix.md

 ./lua-log-patcher.sh ~/.steam/steam/steamapps/common/Sid\ Meier\'s\ Civilization\ VI/Civ6
 ```

+#### macOS

+A macOS patch would need to be tested before a patch script can be developed.
+See here if you're interested in helping: [Add Civ 6 Lua.log patch script for macOS](https://github.com/bmaupin/civ-modding-tools/issues/1)

 #### Windows

-The Windows build does not have this issue as far as I'm aware
+No need for a patch; the Windows build does not have this issue as far as I'm aware

 ### Uninstall